danieleteti/delphimvcframework/README.md

   * Integrated RESTClient
   * Works with XE3, XE4, XE5, XE6, XE7, XE8 and Delphi 10 Seattle
   * Completely unit tested
-  * There is a sample for each functionlities
+  * There is a sample for each functionality
   * There is a complete set of trainings about it, but the samples are included in the project
   * Experimental support for IOCP [dev]
   * Server side generated pages using Mustache (https://mustache.github.io/) for Delphi (https://github.com/synopse/dmustache)
   * Specific trainings are available (ask me for a date and a place)
   * Messaging extension using STOMP (beta)
   * Automatic documentation through /system/describeserver.info
-  * Community driven (Facebook group https://www.facebook.com/groups/delphimvcframework)
+  * Driven by its huge community (Facebook group https://www.facebook.com/groups/delphimvcframework)
   * Simple and [documented](https://github.com/danieleteti/delphimvcframework/blob/master/docs/ITDevCON%202013%20-%20Introduction%20to%20DelphiMVCFramework.pdf)

 ## Trainings, consultancy or custom development service